 When you are burnt out you don’t think on your feet quickly and opportunities can be let pass – it could be the buyer for your home!

-If you are thinking of employing a North Shore Real Estate Agent I’d love the opportunity to discuss in more detail how I could help you.
+If you are thinking of employing an agent I’d love the opportunity to discuss in more detail how I could help you find a suitable agent in our Harcourts Birkenhead Team.
 You can reach me on 021 85 84 83.